mp-se/gravitymon/src_docs/source/index.rst

 .. note::

   Preliminary documentation.
 This is work in progress.
+This documentation reflects **v0.5**

 GravityMon is a replacement firmare for the iSpindle hardware.
 It's used to measure gravity in beer and show the progress